 Black people in the United States have had a tumultuous history, and in recent years this has come to the forefront of public consciousness.
 Due to the racially charged climate in recent years, the recent and ongoing police brutality, and police shootings of Black people in America, we have seen increasing levels of anxiety and stress among Black people all across the country.
 Living in a constant state of elevated stress and tension can produce negative effects on someone’s mental health.
 When combined with a substance use disorder, this can lead to very negative outcomes.
 In this article, we will examine the state of mental health and substance abuse among Black people today.
 We will also provide helpful resources for recovery from both of these conditions.

 ON THIS PAGE:

 While Black Americans experience substance abuse at slightly lower rates than their Caucasian peers overall, Black adolescents exhibit slightly higher rates of substance abuse than their white counterparts.

 Co-occurring mental health and substance use disorders occur at lower rates for Black people than for many other ethnicities.
 There are some exceptions, however, and these include PTSD, agoraphobia, and dysthymia, or a persistent depressive disorder.

-Mental Health Among Black Americans
+Mental Health Challenges Facing Black Americans